yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 | .162	| 		Road Work							|
 | .144	      			| 			Wild animals crossing 		 				|
 | .0697				    | Dangerous curve to the left      							|

-For the 50km/h sign, the top five soft max proba ...